 Peninsula Link and the Mornington Peninsula Freeway are both major arterial routes to both Mount Martha and the Mornington Peninsula, from Melbourne via the EastLink tollway.

-Freshly brewed coffee is a must-have for weekends away and the Mornington Peninsula’s coffee haunts are second to none.
-Here are just a few to check out when you head down to this beautiful part of the world.
+Freshly brewed coffee is a must-have for weekends.
+Here are a few places to check out when you’re in this beautiful part of the world.*